-"Maly Port" will invest 2.1 billion roubles (about US$34 million) through 2020, including 228 million roubles (about US$3.7 million) in environmental protection.
-At the Saint Petersburg International Economic Forum, the Ministry of Transport of Russia, Rosprirodnadzor, Primorsky Regional Administration, Rosmorport and LLC "Maly Port" Stevedoring Company signed an agreement on cooperation aimed at completing the transition of Maly Port to shielded coal transhipment and ensuring favourable environmental conditions for the population of the city of Nakhodka.
+Maly Port will invest 2.1 billion roubles (about $34 million) through 2020, including 228 million roubles (about $3.7 million) in environmental protection.
+At the Saint Petersburg International Economic Forum, the Ministry of Transport of Russia, Rosprirodnadzor, Primorsky Regional Administration, Rosmorport and Maly Port signed an agreement on cooperation aimed at completing the transition of Maly Port to shielded coal transshipment and ensuring favourable environmental conditions for the population of the city of Nakhodka.

-'The Primorsky region and Maly Port in particular are strategically important areas for us, and in this regard we will make every effort to minimise the negative impact of coal transhipment on the environment and residents of Nakhodka.
-Today, we have officially confirmed our intentions and, moreover, have already proceeded with specific measures,' Denis Ilatovsky, Deputy General Director of JSC SUEK, the main owner of "Maly Port" SC, noted.
+'The Primorsky region and Maly Port in particular are strategically important areas for us, and in this regard we will make every effort to minimise the negative impact of coal transshipment on the environment and residents of Nakhodka.
+Today, we have officially confirmed our intentions and, moreover, have already proceeded with specific measures,' Denis Ilatovsky, Director of Logistics of SUEK, one of the major shareholders of Maly Port, noted.

-Do not forget that, in September 2016, "Maly Port" SC concluded a cooperation agreement with the Ministry of Natural Resources, Rosprirodnadzor and Primorsky Regional Administration.
+In September 2016, Maly Port concluded a cooperation agreement with the Ministry of Natural Resources, Rosprirodnadzor and Primorsky Regional Administration.
 As part of the comprehensive investment and environmental programmes, the terminal has been equipped with unique 4-metre protective walls along the entire perimeter of the production site, which completely shields the coal storage from the wind.
-According to the experts, the use of new portal cranes has reduced the number of coal transhipment operations, along with dust emissions, by 20 times.
+According to the experts, the use of new portal cranes has reduced the number of coal transshipment operations, along with dust emissions, by 20 times.